 We considered two main candidate approaches for how mana should influence the autopeering selection process.
 Our results show that both approaches are in some sense “equivalent,” and therefore we can use the candidate that is easier to implement and more robust to possible differences in mana perception.
 More quantitative results can be expected in the future — a thorough study is ongoing, but such an analysis needs an appropriate amount of time.

 Networking.
 In the networking team, we are performing simulations to validate the congestion control mechanism.
 We are stressing the algorithm under extreme conditions (ring, complete graph) or very powerful attacks (malicious nodes spamming the network and continuous, repeated spamming with multiple nodes).
 From our extensive simulations, the algorithm has demonstrated itself to be robust against any of these circumstances, and it is ready to be implemented in the Pollen test network.
 Furthermore, we are researching a way to lower the adoption barrier in Coordicide and to guarantee access to low mana nodes during uncongested periods.

 Sharding.
-In the last month, we took a closer look at some second layer solutions, particularly for data.
-We discussed an idea we are temporarily calling “data sharding” which would greatly increase the amount of data stored on the tangle.
-In this proposal, people would store most of their data on seperate, second layer tangles.
-Hashes of messages from these second layer tangles would be posted on the main tangle, securing the data.
+In the last month, we took a closer look at some second-layer solutions, particularly for data.
+We discussed an idea we are temporarily calling “data sharding” that would greatly increase the amount of data stored on the Tangle.
+In this proposal, people would store most of their data on separate, second-layer Tangles.
+Hashes of messages from these second layer Tangles would be posted on the main Tangle, securing the data.

 We have been carefully writing a proposal summarizing data sharding, so that we can analyse this idea and identify further research questions.
 We also are discussing the role data sharding will be playing in IOTA’s sharding vision.